HighInBC/SolderOven/README.md

 ###Buzzer

-A small pizeo buzzer is used to make audio signals to the user
+A small piezo buzzer is used to make audio signals to the user

 ###Reset button